lord-executor/kirby-json-api/README.md

 ## Authentication
 The `auth` option of an API route definition ensures that unauthorized requests are handled with an HTTP 401 response.
 If set, the `auth` option has to be a PHP callable that explicitly returns `true` if the request has been authorized or `false` if the request should be blocked.
 The authorization function receives the same arguments as the controller.

-The JSON API plugin provides the following pre-defined authorization handlers (see `Lar\JsonApi\JsonApiAuth` for more details):
+The JSON API plugin provides the following predefined authorization handlers (see `Lar\JsonApi\JsonApiAuth` for more details):
 * `Lar\JsonApi\JsonApiAuth::isLoggedIn()`: returns an auth handler that returns `true` if and only if the user making the request is logged in.
 * `Lar\JsonApi\JsonApiAuth::isAdmin()`: returns an auth handler that returns `true` if and only if the user making the request is logged in and has the `admin` role.
 * `Lar\JsonApi\JsonApiAuth::isUserWithRole($role = null)`: returns an auth handler that returns `true` if and only if the user making the request is logged in and has the role that is provided as the function argument.